Thykp/OOP_Project/backend/scripts/README.md

 -   `class-diagram.uml` - UML format (UML XMI standard, renamed from .xmi)
 -   `class-diagram.png` - PNG raster image

-All files are saved in `scripts/out/` directory.
+All files are saved in the `scripts/out/` directory.

 ## Converting to Other Formats (Manual)